-I read a thread a number of years ago on a forum from an OP who wondered how much it would cost to build his own data center.
+I read a thread a number of years ago on a forum from an OP (original poster) who wondered how much it would cost to build his own data center.
 A lot of variables come into play determining those costs.
 Certainly, just gaining approval to build a data center is one of those variables.
 How much expertise does your staff possess in the area of conceptualizing design and build-out?
 Is there a hard and fast template for architects?
 Are the people who are going to manage the new data center the same as those who will be building it?
 I’d heard it said that building a data center is a once in a lifetime undertaking.
 I suspect that’s generally true across the board.

 How do you know what to ask or who to turn to for guidance?

 How far out should you plan?
 When you figure that most data centers end-of-life cycle is 15-20 years, should you build out to year seven and continue building out as you grow?
 Or do you build out to year 15 to begin?
 Unfortunately, that question is normally answered by the amount of funding available.

 Most data centers are generally defined by their Tier Level, so much of the estimation of funds is directly tied to which Tier Level to build out to.
 Tier 4 data centers will cost significantly more than Tier 1 data centers.
 Tier 1 is the lowest rated Tier and is prone to downtime – and Tier 4 is the most robust, redundant, and functional.

 Tier I: A single path for power and cooling distribution, without redundant components, providing 99.671% availability

 Tier II: A single path for power and cooling distribution, with redundant components, providing 99.741% availability

 Tier III: Multiple active power and cooling distribution paths but only one path active, redundant components, concurrently maintainable, providing 99.982% availability

 Tier IV: Multiple active power and cooling distribution paths, redundant components, fault-tolerant, providing 99.995% availability